 Backseat Driving in Martial Arts Training: How it Can Prevent Growth

-In learning Krav Maga, the student-teacher relationship goes beyond mere instruction; it’s about shaping mindset, resilience, and the way one responds under pressure.
+In learning Krav Maga, the student-teacher relationship goes beyond instruction; it’s about shaping mindset, resilience, and the way one responds under pressure.
 But just as with any journey, this dynamic can become complicated when a student acts as a “backseat driver”—constantly questioning and seeking control over their practice, ignoring the instructor’s guidance.
 Though it may come from a place of eagerness or a desire to master the material, backseat driving can hinder true growth, obstructing the flow of learning and slowing down the natural rhythm of progress.

 Why Backseat Driving Stalls Learning

-In Krav Maga, this mindset becomes a real barrier.
+In Krav Maga, this mindset becomes a barrier.
 Krav Maga prepares you for real-world threats—situations where hesitation or overthinking can be costly.
-But when a student is caught up in self-doubt or constantly searching for alternative approaches, they lose focus on the essentials, ultimately undermining the confidence needed to make quick, instinctive decisions under pressure.
+But when a student is caught up in self-doubt or constantly searching for alternative approaches, they lose focus on the essentials, undermining the confidence needed to make quick, instinctive decisions under pressure.

 For an instructor, this can disrupt the rhythm of teaching.
 Instead of guiding a natural progression, the instructor may find themselves addressing a student’s doubts or need for control.
 Mistakes are a critical part of learning, and when an instructor has to constantly explain each step, it interrupts the training flow and limits the student’s chance to grow through practice and correction.
-Real progress happens when students let go of unrealistic expectations, trust the instructor’s guidance, and focus on their own commitment to the process.
+Real progress happens when students can let go of unrealistic expectations, trust the instructor’s guidance, and focus on their own commitment to the process.

 “Mikol Melamdai Hiskalti” – The Wisdom of Learning

 The Hebrew phrase **“מכל מלמדי השכלתי”**—pronounced *Mikol Melamdai Hiskalti*—translates to “From all my teachers I have learned” and is attributed to King David in the Book of Psalms (Psalm 119:99).
-The saying encourages an openness to learning from every experience and every person we encounter, seeing each as a potential teacher.
+It encourages an openness to learning from every experience and every person we encounter, seeing each as a potential teacher.
 In Krav Maga, this wisdom underscores the value of humility in learning, where a student embraces the fact that even mistakes, challenges, and moments of discomfort serve as teachers on the path to mastery.

 When students really embody *Mikol Melamdai Hiskalti*, they accept that growth happens through both instruction and experience.
 By trusting their instructor’s expertise, they open themselves up to the full spectrum of learning, understanding that each training session holds something valuable, whether it feels immediately rewarding or not.
 This openness contrasts sharply with the backseat driver mentality, which interrupts this natural flow by trying to direct the lesson, often before it’s been fully understood.